wummel/patool/SECURITY.md

 patool is essentially a convenience wrapper script and calls other archive programs to handle archive files.

-Due to the design of those archive programs, patool might do the following:
+Due to the design of those archive programs, consider the following points:

 1. patool might extract files outside the current or given extraction directory.
 It does its best to avoid this, eg. by